-Just like wives need love, husbands need respect.
+Just like wives need primarily need love, husbands primarily need respect.
+(Although husbands and wives both need to give and receive love and respect in a healthy marriage.)
 God’s design for marriage is laid out here in Ephesians 5, and His purpose goes WAY beyond the scope of the health of our individual marriages – although if we follow His design, we will have much healthier marriages.
 God’s highest purpose in marriage is to showcase the intimate relationship between Christ and His people.
 We are acting out a living parable where husbands represent Christ and wives represent the church to bring glory to God and to help our children and others around us grasp what God is like in a more concrete way.

 Ephesians 5:22-33 = God’s design for marriage

 When a man feels disrespected, he feels unloved!